Adult Ministries

 Mission Statement: The Women of Fire Ministry are committed to: 1) taking on the spirit of a servant and seeking to meet the unique needs of women while providing encouragement, comfort and hope; and 2) creating a positive atmosphere where women realize God's purpose for their lives in the areas of worship, fellowship, discipleship, evangelism and interpersonal relationships.

-Activities: The Women's Ministry, formerly the Women's Club, is headed by Rev. Yvonne Felton.
-The Women's Ministry strives to: 1) provide time for spiritual growth through reading and reflecting on Scripture; 2) serve as a forum for women to express concerns and seek solutions to challenges unique to women; 3) discover and utilize the gifts and talents of women in the body; 4) encourage, support and embrace each other as sisters in everyday joys and challenges; 5) provide for individual needs of group members and promote unity; and 6) build new relationships through fellowship and mentoring.
+Activities: The Women of Fire Ministry is headed by Rev. Dr. Yvonne Felton.
+The Women of Fire Ministry strives to: 1) provide time for spiritual growth through reading and reflecting on Scripture; 2) serve as a forum for women to express concerns and seek solutions to challenges unique to women; 3) discover and utilize the gifts and talents of women in the body; 4) encourage, support and embrace each other as sisters in everyday joys and challenges; 5) provide for individual needs of group members and promote unity; and 6) build new relationships through fellowship and mentoring.

 Services and Activities: All women are invited and encouraged to participate in any wormen’s activities.
 Monthly prayer on fourth Saturday mornings at 8:00 AM - 9:00 AM is a much anticipated feature of this ministry.